sadikkuzu/sadikkuzu/README.md

 - [logrotate/logrotate](https://github.com/logrotate/logrotate) - The logrotate utility is designed to simplify the administration of log files on a system which generates a lot of log files.
 (1 week ago)
 - [confluentinc/ksql](https://github.com/confluentinc/ksql) - The database purpose-built for stream processing applications.
 (1 week ago)
 - [bugthesystem/vscode-open-in-github](https://github.com/bugthesystem/vscode-open-in-github) - Extension for Visual Studio Code which can be used to jump to a source code line in Github, Bitbucket, GitLab and Visualstudio.com (1 week ago)
-- [vacanza/python-holidays](https://github.com/vacanza/python-holidays) - Generate and work with holidays in Python (1 week ago)
+- [vacanza/python-holidays](https://github.com/vacanza/python-holidays) - Generate and work with holidays in Python (2 weeks ago)

 [![GitHub Streak](https://streak-stats.demolab.com?user=sadikkuzu&theme=github-dark&hide_border=true&date_format=M%20j%5B%2C%20Y%5D)](https://git.io/streak-stats)